 How COVID-19 Is Affecting Infertility Treatments

 If you're undergoing fertility treatment, you may have been waiting for years to have a baby.
-Unfortunately, your wait may be about to get longer, due to the coronavirus pandemic.
-The American Society for Reproductive Medicine, which represents about 1,000 infertility specialists at 400 U.S. clinics (as well as 7,000 reproductive health professionals in other countries), has called for a pause in active fertility treatment while the nation battles the COVID-19 virus.
-U.S. Surgeon General Jerome Adams also has recommended non-emergency surgeries be delayed.
-As a result, many infertility clinics have suspended procedures.
+The coronavirus pandemic may have made your wait longer.
+In March 2020, the American Society for Reproductive Medicine (ASRM), which represents about 1,000 infertility specialists at 400 U.S. clinics (as well as 7,000 reproductive health professionals in other countries), called for a pause in active fertility treatment.

-Some exceptions remain.
+Even when fertility care was paused back in March, some exceptions remained.
 For example, patients who face cancer therapy—which can impair fertility—may still have eggs or sperm retrieved for future use, says Emily Jungheim, MD, chief of reproductive endocrinology and infertility in the Department of Obstetrics and Gynecology at Northwestern Medical Group in Chicago.

 Also, people who are in "mid cycle"—during the 1- to 2-week period when they are receiving costly medications to prepare their bodies for procedures, such as egg removal—have been allowed to complete those cycles, says Serena H. Chen, MD, director of The Institute for Reproductive Medicine and Science (IRMS) in the Department of Obstetrics and Gynecology at Saint Barnabas Medical Center in Livingston, New Jersey.
 However, any eggs or fertilized embryos have been frozen, rather than transferred for pregnancy, and no new cycles are being started, she says.